Leeingnyo/pick-recursively/README.md

 ### Case 6.
 Filter Function

-You can use a function as a value of a query. the function sholud be unary function (should have at least one parameter) If it returns `false`, that property will be not picked.
+You can use a function as a value of a query.
+The function sholud be unary function (should have at least one parameter) If it returns `false`, that property will be not picked.

 ```js